-- The OECD Common Reporting Standard.
-The first date on which information will be exchanged by the Competent Authorities was 30 September 2017 for the period ended 31 December 2016.
-The reporting deadline for reportable accounts is 31 July; and - Country by Country Reporting.
+- Country by Country Reporting.
 Where the Gibraltar entity is a member of a Multi National Enterprise ("MNE") group which has consolidated turnover of over EUR750 million, the Gibraltar entity must notify the Commissioner of Income Tax of the identity and jurisdiction of tax residence of the entity that will file the CBCR on behalf of its MNE group by nine months after the financial year end.
-Where the Gibraltar entity is the ultimate parent entity for the group or it is obliged to file a full Country by Country Report, this filing must be made within 12 months of the financial year end. - The DAC6 rules have been implemented into the Income Tax Act 2010 with the first reporting deadline arising on 30 January 2021.
-On 21 January 2021 the Gibraltar Competent Authority for the exchange of information for tax purposes, announced that Gibraltar is limiting the scope of reporting under DAC6.
-Reporting in Gibraltar will be limited to crossborder arrangements falling within Category D hallmarks (CRS avoidance arrangements and opaque offshore structures).
-The Income Tax Act 2010 has been amended to reflect this change. - However, the International Agreements on Taxation Matters (Spain) Regulations 2021 have introduced equivalent reporting requirements to DAC6 in relation to reportable cross-border arrangements involving Gibraltar and Spain.
-In practice this means that: - For cross-border arrangements not involving Spain only Hallmark D needs to be considered for reporting purposes. - For cross-border arrangements involving Spain, all Hallmarks (A-E) need to be considered for reporting purposes.
+Where the Gibraltar entity is the ultimate parent entity for the group or it is obliged to file a full Country by Country Report, this filing must be made within 12 months of the financial year end. - Gibraltar has limited DAC6 Reporting scope whereby reporting is only applicable to cross-border arrangements falling within Category D hallmarks (CRS avoidance arrangements and opaque offshore structures).
+The Income Tax Act 2010 has been amended to reflect this change.
+However, the International Agreements on Taxation Matters (Spain) Regulations 2021 have introduced equivalent reporting requirements to DAC6 in relation to reportable cross-border arrangements involving Gibraltar and Spain.
+In practice this means that: - For cross-border arrangements not involving Spain only Hallmark D needs to be considered for reporting purposes. - For cross-border arrangements involving spain, all Hallmarks (A-E) need to be considered for reporting purposes.